-The current exceptions for legal building sites in the KZC are unclear, especially with regard to lots annexed from King County.
-The following amendments clarify when a lot is considered a legal building site in situations where an undersized lot was annexed to Kirkland from King County.
-Existing small lot standards are used as a basis for what can be built on undersized lots in these situations.
+The current exceptions for legal building sites in the KZC are unclear, especially with regard to lots created through the various lot size flexibilities allowed within the subdivision regulations and those annexed from King County.
+The following amendments clarify when a lot is considered a legal building site in situations where an undersized lot was legally created in Kirkland or in King County and subsequently annexed to Kirkland.
+King County has code standards similar to Kirkland's and centering around whether substandard lots were appropriately subdivided and conveyed.
+Existing small lot standards will be used as a basis for what can be built on undersized lots in these situations.